 • Pick up a puppy or kitten and peer into its face.

-• Go feed the ducks and watch them walk.
-If you can watch a duck walk on dry land and not smile, check your pulse.
+• Feed the ducks and watch them walk.
+If you can look at a duck walk on dry land and not smile, check your pulse.

 • Do something nice but completely unexpected for a friend or loved one.

-• Do something nice and completely unexpected for a total stranger.
+• Do something beautiful and completely unexpected for a total stranger.

 • Splash in a puddle after the rain.